Travel.State.Gov > International Travel > Learn About Your Destination > Anguilla International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy for assistance at (246) 227-4000.

-Watersports Advisory: You should carefully assess the potential risks inherent in recreational water activities and measure your participation in them against your physical capabilities and skills.
+Watersports Advisory: Carefully assess the potential risks of recreational water activities and consider your physical capabilities and skills.
 Never venture out alone, particularly at isolated beaches or far out to sea.
-Avoid entering the water above your waist if you have been drinking and always be mindful of jet ski traffic in the area.
-When in doubt, stay out!
+Avoid entering the water above your waist if you have been drinking and always be mindful of jet ski and boat traffic in the area.

 Furthermore, some laws are also prosecutable in the U.S., regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

-Arrest Notification: If you are arrested or detained, request that the police or prison officials notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
+Travelers Who Require Accessibility Assistance: Access to buildings, pedestrian paths and transportation is extremely difficult for persons with mobility issues.
 Sidewalks (if they exist) are very uneven and will only occasionally have ramps at intersections.
 Pedestrian crossings are also very infrequent and can be poorly marked.
-Buses and taxis do not have special accommodations for disabled persons.
+Buses and taxis do not have special accommodations.

 Women Travelers: See our travel tips for Women Travelers.

-We do not pay medical bills.
-Be aware that U.S. Medicare and Medicaid programs do not apply overseas and that doctors and hospital will expect immediate cash payment for health services.
+The U.S. government does not pay medical bills for overseas travelers.
+Be aware that U.S. Medicare and Medicaid programs do not apply overseas.
+Doctors and hospitals will expect immediate cash payment for health services.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 We strongly recommend supplemental insurance to cover medical evacuation.
 See our webpage for more information on insurance providers for overseas coverage.